devharshthakur/cursoraikit/README.md

 # Cursor AI Kit

-A toolkit for [Cursor](https://cursor.com/home?from=agents) that provides a set of commands and rules to help you build applications using Cursor.
+A toolkit that provides a set of commands and rules to help you build applications using [Cursor](https://cursor.com/home?from=agents).

 ## Installation